 Filling out official forms can always be a little stressful.
 It was very relieving to have someone familiar with the process review these.

-Assistance Getting the Tax Id
+Assistance Getting with the German Tax Id

 Much like all the official forms required, it can be stressful doing it alone.
 Having that extra set of eyes ensures everything will be done correctly.
 The tax id is so important; you don’t want to make any mistakes.